Frequently Asked Questions About Texting

 Can I send images or attachments via text?

-Pay-As-You-Go users can send images in their text messages.
+Users on both of our plans can send images in their text messages.
 Files must be .jpeg or .png.
-All outgoing messages that include an image will cost an additional credit per recipient.
+For Pay-As-You-Go users, all outgoing messages that include an image will cost an additional credit per recipient.
+For Monthly users, all outgoing messages that include an image will cost an additional 5 cents per recipient.

 Can I include a hyperlink in my message?